dgcnz/semanticist/README.md

 ### Preparation

-First please makesure pytorch is installed (we used 2.5.1 but we expect any version >= 2.0 to work).
+First please make sure pytorch is installed (we used 2.5.1 but we expect any version >= 2.0 to work).

 Then install the rest of the dependencies.